 Shalom Mennonite Church, a vibrant, multicultural, urban Anabaptist church seeks a 0.5-0.75 FTE associate pastor to join our pastoral team.
 This congregation of over 100 is a member of Indiana-Michigan Conference.
 The focus for this position will be on spiritual development, counseling/pastoral care and peace/justice.
 El dominio del español sería una ventaja.
 This part-time position does include benefits, including health insurance.
 Indianapolis is a city with employment opportunities for a bi-vocational pastor and educational, cultural and social opportunities for adults and children.
 Email firstname.lastname@example.org for more information.

 Pastor of Discipling and Community Life

 Brian went to Duke Divinity School in order to deepen his theological understanding.
-There, he came to appreciate the peace witness and ecclesiological understanding of the Mennonite Church, and he eventually decided that he wanted to join it.
-When he returned to Indianapolis, he and his wife began attending Shalom Mennonite Church, and they quickly fell in love with it.
+There, he came to appreciate the peace witness and ecclesiological understanding of the Mennonite Church, and eventually decided that he wanted to join.
+When he returned to Indianapolis, he and his wife began attending Shalom Mennonite Church, and quickly fell in love with it.
 When a position opened up for an Associate Pastor in 2012, Brian eagerly pursued it.
-He has been serving the church since 2013, during which time, he and his wife have had two daughters.
+He has served the church since 2013, during which time, he and his wife have had two daughters and a son.